mitsuba-renderer/nanogui/README.rst

 2. OpenGL 3+, GLES 2, and Metal are supported.
-GLES2 allows NanoGUI to run on ARM devices including the Raspberry Pi and in browsers via WebGL. the Metal backend supports modern Macs, iPhones, etc.
+GLES2 allows NanoGUI to run on ARM devices including the Raspberry Pi and in browsers via WebGL. the Metal backend supports modern Macs, iPhones, etc. NanoGUI includes generic wrappers around shaders and textures that work for all of these frameworks.

 3. The event loop is much more conservative by default and only issues redraw calls when explicitly requested by an event callback.